a8cteam51/team51-project-scaffold/README.md

 Scripts for building assets for both theme and blocks are located in the `package.json` file.
 Scripts for internationalization and Code Style are located in the `composer.json` file.
+In both files there are scripts that cover a wide range of functionalities use what you need.

 ## Installing themes and plugins through Composer.json